UNBOUND Gravel

 Stryder Rodenberg

-Biking has been a cherished part of Stryder’s life for as long as he can remember.
-His journey began in childhood when his dad biked him to school in various contraptions, from a little trailer cart to a tandem where he rode up front.
-High school intensified his love for biking, as it connected him with the world through daily rides along the river path and into the city for tennis practice.
-After a five-year hiatus due to knee injuries, he is thrilled to be back on the bike.
+Stryder’s cycling journey began when his dad biked him to school in various contraptions, from a trailer cart to a tandem bike.
+High school intensified his love for biking, through daily rides along the river path and into the city for tennis practice.
+After a five-year hiatus due to knee injuries, Stryder is thrilled to be back.

 Virgil Chavez